near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 more approachable and usable the protocol is, so runtime performance is a direct consequence of the usability of the whole system as a whole.

-One of more costly operations that occurs in a typical contract quite often is accounting for gas costs, so it is quite important that the runtime gives sufficient flexibility to the NEAR validator to implement such operations efficiently.
-And, of course, general code quality also matters.
+One of the more costly operations that occurs in a typical contract quite often is accounting for gas fees.
+It is quite important that the runtime gives sufficient flexibility to the NEAR validator to implement such operations efficiently.

 # Evaluation